Skip to content

 Location and namespacing

 This is intentional.
-A service inside one Rails engine can emit an event, and a handler at the project root can subscribe to it and invoke services in a completely different engine.
-Namespacing handlers inside a domain would defeat that purpose.
+A service inside one Rails engine can emit an event, and an Event class at the project root can subscribe to it and invoke services in a completely different engine.
+Namespacing Event classes inside a domain would defeat that purpose.

 app/events/